AnranW/AwesomeAnranAnimotion/README.md

 # Intro
 This is **AwesomeAnranSlides**, built upon [Animotion](https://animotion.pages.dev).

-A preview can be found [here](https://AnranW.github.io/AwesomeAnranSlides).
+A preview of the slides built with this template can be found [here](https://AnranW.github.io/AwesomeAnranSlides).

 # Features
 ## This Template